TrecApps/Trec-Apps-Services/clients/user-service-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.1.

+## Prep For Running

+Compile via gradle the
+1. Discover-Service
+2. Gateway-Service
+3. User-Service
+and Run them before exploring this Project.
+Otherwise, Requests made by the Angular App will fail.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.